tohboeh5/MustWebUI/docs/README.md

 - Prereqs: FastAPI / Pydantic / Alpine.js
 - Goal: turn **Type-Safe Python to Reactive UI** into a concrete, testable contract

+## UI styling (Tailwind CSS: battery-included)

+This spec treats UI styling as a first-class deliverable.

+Requirements:
+- MustWebUI MUST be able to generate HTML that looks good out of the box without any user-authored CSS.
+- The default built-in styling MUST be based on Tailwind CSS utilities ("battery-included" experience).
+- Users MUST still be able to customize styling via `class_name=` and/or by disabling the default preset via configuration.

+Where this is specified:
+- The *page artifact contract* and dependency delivery live in [spec-architecture.md](spec-architecture.md).
+- The *default component class contract* lives in [component-catalog.md](component-catalog.md).
+- CSP/security implications for delivering Tailwind live in [spec-security-ops.md](spec-security-ops.md).

 ## Recommended reading order

 1. [spec-architecture.md](spec-architecture.md)